vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/payments.md

 * [POS Baskets]({{site.baseurl}}/tag-mobile-sdks/0.9.8/android/posbaskets/) - Create a `PosInvoice`

 <br />
-Making a payment for a Basket or a Donation is handled using the same set of step wheras paying for a POS basket requires a few additional steps.
+The steps for making a Basket or Donation payment can be found below.
+POS basket payments are documented [here]({{site.baseurl}}/tag-mobile-sdks/0.9.8/android/payments#pos-basket-payments)

 ## Basket and Donation Payments